Dads in the Limelight Archive

 8) What have been the most memorable experiences that you have had thus far as a parent?

-If you have any questions for Daniel, please leave a comment here and I will make sure that he gets them so that he may be able to respond!
+If you have any questions for Chad R. MacDonald, please leave a comment here and I will make sure that he gets them so that he may be able to respond!

 Also, do you know a Dad in the Limelight?
 If so, please email me their contact information so that they too can be a part of this series!